janetzki/Mechanism-Browser/README.md

 <br></br>
 ## Usage
+### Browse mechanisms
+In your browser, open `http://mechanism-browser/`.

+### List mechanisms in the backend
+In your browser, open `http://mechanism-browser:8000/api/mechanisms`.

-### Create a mechanism
+### Edit mechanism in the backend
 In your browser, open `http://mechainsm-browser:8000/admin`.
 At "Mechanisms", click "Add", fill in the form, and confirm.

-### List mechanisms
-In your browser, open `http://mechanism-browser:8000/api/mechanisms`.

-### Search mechanisms
-In your browser, open `http://mechanism-browser/`.